the-great-abby/ai-ide-api/docs/user_stories/memory_rag_search_guide.md

 **Remember:** The memory system learns and grows with use.
 Regular searches help improve the system's understanding and connections between content.

 Need help?
 Check the [Memory System Documentation](docs/MEMORY_SYSTEM.md) or contact your system administrator.

+## What Fields Are Searched?

+As of June 2025, RAG search covers the following fields when searching for relevant memory nodes:

+- **content** (main body of the memory node)
+- **meta** (additional metadata, if present)
+- **tags** (list of tags, if present)
+- **categories** (list of categories, if present)

+When a memory node is created, the embedding is generated from a combination of all these fields.
+This means that RAG search will semantically match on any information present in content, meta, tags, or categories.

+**Note:** For older nodes, only the content field may be indexed unless they are re-embedded.